-Fig. 2: Ocean detection of Prochlorococcus marinus photosynthesis complexes.
-Protein detections (circles) are plotted vs. O2 (µM) (x-axis) and depth (m) (y-axis) at sample origin.
-Rows separate data annotated as from Prochlorococcus clades: HLI (including P. marinus MED4, solid black circles), LLI (including P. marinus NATL2A, solid black circles), LLII/III (including P. marinus SS120, solid black circles) and LLIV (including P. marinus MIT9313, solid black circles).
+Fig 2.
+Ocean detection of Prochlorococcus marinus photosynthesis complexes.
+Protein detections (circles) are plotted vs. O2 (µM) (x-axis) and depth (m) (y-axis) at sample origins, with ‘jitter’ offsets up to 15% of full axes scales, to visualize over-laid data points.
+Rows separate data annotated as from Prochlorococcus marinus clades: HLI (including P. marinus MED4, solid black circles), LLI (including P. marinus NATL2A, solid black circles), LLII/III (including P. marinus SS120, solid black circles) and LLIV (including P. marinus MIT9313, solid black circles).
 Columns show detections of proteins annotated as Photosystem II (PSII), Cytochromeb6f complex (Cytb6f), Photosystem I (PSI), ATP Synthase or Ribulose-1,5-bisphosphate oxygenase carboxylase (RUBISCO).
-For comparison culture growth experimental conditions are indicated by horizontal grey lines for depths approximating peak Photosynthetically Active Radiation (PAR; µmol photons m-2 s-1); and vertical grey lines for imposed [O2] (µM).
-Data obtained from the Biological and Chemical Oceanography Data Management Office repository [40].
+For comparison, experimental conditions for culture growth rate determinations are indicated by horizontal grey lines for depths, approximating peak Photosynthetically Active Radiation (PAR; µmol photons m-2 s-1); and vertical grey lines for imposed [O2] (µM).
+Data obtained from the Biological and Chemical Oceanography Data Management Office repository [43].

-Prochlorococcus marinus growth responses to photoperiod, PAR, spectral band, and [O2]
+Prochlorococcus marinus growth rate responses to photoperiod, PAR, spectral band, and [O2]

-Guided in part by the evidence of ocean distributions of proteins from Prochlorococcus we set up a matrix of photoperiods, PAR, spectral bands, and [O2] to approximate current, and potential future, latitudinal, depth and seasonal niches for Prochlorococcus strains.
-As mentioned, growth under red light could prove mechanistically informative [59] to factors limiting Prochlorococcus growth, we therefore included the red spectral waveband even though it is not representative of Prochlorococcus niches.
-Although Prochlorococcus is currently limited to a narrow range of surface photoperiods, Potential poleward latitudinal expansions, in combination with attenuation of light with depth, mean Prochlorococcus may potentially encounter a wide range of photoperiods.
-Our growth rate determinations generally agree with those from Moore et al. [50], for white LED and 250 µM O2, but our study is, to our knowledge, the first to analyze the interactive growth responses of Prochlorococcus strains to varying [O2], spectral wavebands and photoperiods.
+Guided in part by the evidence of ocean distributions of proteins from P. marinus, we set up a matrix of photoperiods, PAR, and [O2] to approximate current, and potential future, latitudinal, depth and seasonal niches for P. marinus strains.
+As mentioned, growth rate trials under red light, although not representative of P. marinus niches, are mechanistically informative [60] regarding photoinactivation of PSII.
+We implemented measures to minimize shock to cultures from exposure to experimental growth conditions by inoculating them the day before the experiment began, employing a sinusoidal photoperiod with a gradual increase in PAR exposure, and extracting growth rates from logistic curves fit over approximately 5 generations of growth, to accommodate multiple generations to acclimate to the imposed growth conditions [6].
+Although the current subtropical distribution of P. marinus spans a narrow range of photoperiods at the surface, light attenuation with depth shortens effective photoperiods as well as lowering peak PAR.
+Potential poleward latitudinal range expansions, in combination with attenuation of light with depth, mean P. marinus clades may potentially encounter a wider range of photoperiods.
+Our growth rate determinations generally agree with those from Moore et al. [5], for white LED and 250 µM O2, but our study is, to our knowledge, the first to analyze the interactive growth rate responses of P. marinus strains to varying [O2], photoperiods and spectral wavebands.

-Prochlorococcus marinus MED4, clade HLI, growth under 250 µM O2 increased with higher imposed PAR and longer photoperiods (Fig. 3), across all spectral wavebands.
+The growth rate for P. marinus MED4, clade HLI, under 250 µM O2, increased with higher imposed PAR and longer photoperiods (Fig 3A), across all spectral wavebands.
 No growth was observed under any imposed conditions under a 4 h photoperiod.
 The maximum growth rate (µmax) was 0.68 d-1 achieved under 180 µE blue light and 16 h photoperiod.

-Similar to growth trends under 250 µM O2, MED4 maintained at 25 µM O2 showed fastest growth when the photoperiod was 16 h for each spectral waveband, across PAR levels (Fig. 3).
-The µmax was 0.65 d-1 (S2 Table) achieved under 180 µmol photons m-2 s-1 blue light and 16 h photoperiod.
+Similar to growth rate trends under 250 µM O2, MED4 maintained at 25 µM O2 showed no growth under any imposed conditions under a 4 h photoperiod and the growth rate increased with higher imposed PAR and longer photoperiods (Fig 3A).
+The µmax was 0.65 d-1 (S2 Table) achieved under 90 µmol photons m-2 s-1 blue light and 12 h photoperiod.
 The 4 h photoperiod experiments under white LED light were not performed as no growth was achieved when grown under an 8 h photoperiod of white LED light.